DistrictDataLabs/yellowbrick/docs/faq.rst

     ...

-Most backends support png, pdf, ps, eps and svg.
+Most backends support png, pdf, ps, eps and svg to save your work!

 How can I make overlapping points show up better?